WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 # Log

+## 2024-02-05 | Mixed Classes

+I was having a hard time figuring how to build out my DAOs.
+For example, the SpellClass DAO was making SQL queries for all the classes.
+This it hit me, I don't want that.
+That should go to the class (prgClasses) DAO.
+If I want to create, update or delete a rpg class, I should use a targeted class DAO.
+The SpellClass DAO should let me target the junction table and CRUD data relating this.
+Then, I should be able to use the executables within the narrower class DAO to read the class information.
+I also need to realize that it doesn't matter if I don't use rpg class in the items attributes.
+Doing it this way means things stay confined to the "best answer" so-to-spake.
+So!
+I need a:

+- Conditions DAO
+- Effects DAO
+- Damagetypes DAO
+- Sources DAO
+- RPG Class dAO
+- Tags DAO
+- Types DAO

+When that is done, I'll need to rework the following DAOs to focus on junction table CRUD functions

+- spellClasses
+- spellConditions
+- spellDamagetypes
+- spellTags

 ## 2024-01-29 | Spells

 After taking a week or so to do a quick blog project, I'm back.
 Honestly, I wanted a blog to talk more about what we are doing here at Wizard Bag Co.
 I am just so freaking excited at the things we've been learning and I wanted to share it in an area where I can be a little more creative.
 So, if you feel like it, check out my stuff on Jason-Codes.blog.